My Creed is Jesus Christ

 “Life isn’t about waiting for the storm to pass…It’s about learning to dance in the rain.”
 Vivian Green

-I was sexually abused when I was young, sometime between the ages of 6 and 8.
+So when I was around age 6 to 8 years old I was sexually abused.
 To those who have not gone through this sort of thing, I understand where you might think, “Get over it.”
 But to those who have, I say, “You’re not alone.
 Abuse is traumatic.
 It affects how you think and feel about yourself and how you relate to people.
-Abuse also affects how you relate to God.”
+It also affects how you relate to God.”

-While babysitting a toddler and a baby, I was held at knife point over a bloody bowl of dead rabbit that was being cut up.
+While babysitting a toddler and a baby, I was held at knife point over a large bloody bowl of water that contained a dead rabbit.
 I was forcibly held and forced to watch him cut apart the rabbit.
 I was basically scared out of my mind and was afraid to tell anyone about it.
-That experience alone was frightening enough but it was made even more scary to me when I learned that within a few months of what he did to me, a woman’s remains were found under the floor board of the very same kitchen where he had traumatized me.
-He fled the state and within a few months, was caught and convicted of attempted murder of a woman in another state.
+That experience alone was traumatic enough but it was made even more frightening when I learned that within a few months of what he did to me, a woman’s cut-up remains were found under the floor board of the very kitchen where he had traumatized me.
+He had fled the state and within a few months was caught and convicted of attempted murder of a woman in another state.
 I was told that he was suspected of murdering several other women while he was on his 18 month run from the police.
 He went to prison, where he later died, while on a work-release program.

-In retrospect, I believe that God placed His hand of protection over me on that awful day and protected me from being murdered.
-This and the sexual abuse was all prior to me coming to faith and trust in Jesus Christ.
-I believe God had plans for me and my life even before I was born.
-His sovereignty and providence is nothing short of amazing.
+In retrospect, even though it was a traumatic experience for me, I believe that God placed His hand of protection over me that day and protected me from being murdered.
+This event and the sexual abuse was all prior to me coming to faith in Jesus Christ.
+I believe God, in His sovereignty and providence, had plans for me and my life even before I was born.

 “Before I formed you in the womb I knew you, and before you were born I consecrated you.”
 Jeremiah 1:5